-These beet burgers are good, whether or not you serve them with the garlic aioli, you’ll love the delicious flavour and texture.
-Try the patties served on a salad or on a bun with the aioli and fresh lettuce, tomato, avocado and onion.
-These burgers are vegan, gluten-free, oil-free and sugar-free.
+These beet burgers are so yummy, you’ll love the delicious flavour and texture.
+Try the patties served on a salad or or bun with fresh lettuce, tomato, avocado and onion.
+Bonus: vegan, gluten-free, oil-free and sugar-free!

 - 1 white onion, diced (approx. 1.5 cups, 200 g)